divisorbot/divisor-bot/README.md

 1. Clone the repository.
 2. Install dependencies: `npm install`
-3. Create a `.env` file based on `.env.example` with your Discord bot token, client ID, and MongoDB URI.
+3. Create a `.env` file based on `.env.example` with your Discord bot token, client ID, MongoDB URI, and optionally GUILD_ID for testing.
 4. Build the project: `npm run build`
 5. Start the bot: `npm start`

+## Discord Bot Setup

+- Invite the bot to your server with the following permissions: `bot`, `applications.commands`
+- For testing, set `GUILD_ID` in `.env` to register commands instantly in that guild.
+- Without `GUILD_ID`, commands register globally (may take up to 1 hour to appear).

 ## MongoDB Setup